RickBarretto/sobel/README.md

 |-------------------------------------------------------------|---------------------------------------------------|
 | ![Original Image from Brat's movie](./.github/original.bmp) | ![Sobel applied output](./.github/post-sobel.bmp) |

-**Note:** The original image was first converted to an 8-bit grayscale bitmap using `magick` before applying the filter.
+**Note:** The original image was first converted to an 8-bit grayscale bitmap using `magick` before applying the filter via **Laplace Matrix Processing Unit** on Cyclone V's FPGA.
 For display purposes on GitHub, the images have been converted to PNG format for inclusion in the README.

 > [!NOTE]
 > **Disclaimer:** We do not claim ownership of the original image, which is a still from the film Brat [Brother] (1997).
 All rights to the image and film remain with their respective copyright holders.
 >
 > **Fair Use Notice:** This image is used under the principles of fair use for non-commercial, educational, or transformative purposes as part of this project.
 If you are a rights holder and believe this use is inappropriate, please contact us to discuss proper attribution or removal.

+## General Branching Organization

 > [!IMPORTANT]
 >